 A limitless world awaits…

-Five sessions of phenomenal physics will be brought to you by the brightest lights in the field in 2018.
+Five sessions of phenomenal physics will be brought to you by the brightest lights in the field in spring 2019.
 Join us for a day full of inspiration, challenge and engagement.
 A special session on examination success will provide students with the tools to excel.

 Programme & speakers

 Pressing FIRE on the most powerful laser in the world Ceri Brenner, Science and Technology Facilities Council

 Want to see what happens to stuff when you shoot it with the most powerful laser in the world, or find out how these extreme beams are being applied for cancer treatment or jet engine imaging?
 We do that too.

 Ceri Brenner is a senior physicist developing innovative imaging and inspection technology for use in medical diagnosis, nuclear waste management and aerospace performance testing.

 The future ain’t what it used to be Mark Lewney, Mathematician and physicist

 What will the Future be like, and why aren’t astrologers rich?
 Predicting the future has changed dramatically over the centuries, and modern Quantum Physics and Chaos Theory now tell us that very basic systems cannot be predicted, even in principle.

 Dr Mark Lewney, the Rock Doctor, winner of the first ever FameLab competition and guitar physicist blows your ears with rock guitar and blows your mind with Superstring Theory.